Old Location: Background

-After World War I the League of Nations gave South West Africa, formerly a German colony, to the United Kingdom as a mandate under the title of South Africa.
+After World War I, the League of Nations gave South West Africa, formerly a German colony, to the United Kingdom as a mandate under the title of South Africa.
 When the National Party won the 1948 election in South Africa and subsequently introduced apartheid legislation, these laws also extended into South West Africa which was the de facto fifth province of South Africa.

 During the 1950s, the Windhoek municipality and the South African colonial administration decided to forcefully move the residents of the Main Location 8 km to the north of the city, prompting the evicted people to give the new location the name Katutura (The place where we do not want to live).

 For a number of reasons most residents did not want to move: They had owned the erven in Old Location whereas in Katutura all land belonged to the municipality.
 The newly allocated erven were also a lot smaller than those in Old Location, effectively forbidding the creation of gardens.
 Also economically black residents were worse off after the move because they now had to pay rent to the municipality, and they needed a bus to reach their work places in town—Old Location had been in walking distance.

-Events on 10 December 1959
+Old Location, Windhoek massacre

-The newly established SWANU party, in one of their first mass actions, organised the protest of the inhabitants which came to a head in December 1959.
+The newly established SWANU party, in one of their first mass actions, organised the protest of the inhabitants which came to a head on 10 December 1959.
 Following protests and an effective boycott of municipal services by Main Location residents, the police opened fire on the protesters, killing 11 and wounding 44 others.
 Doctors at the hospitals in Windhoek refused to treat the wounded, telling them to "go to the United Nations for treatment because these people ... [are] political patients".
 Although this claim is backed by many eyewitnesses, among them Sam Nujoma, Namibia's founding president who references the incident in his autobiography Where Others Wavered, it has not been unchallenged.
 Hannes Smith caused a controversy in 2003, calling it a "gross lie".

 3,000-4,000 residents fled the area and refused to return, fearing police reprisals.
 The Old Location Uprising, as it came to be known, was a rallying cry for Namibian independence until the country received independence in March 1990, 31 years later.
 It was one of the events leading to the foundation of SWAPO by forcing community leaders from the Ovamboland People's Organization into exile, including Sam Nujoma.
 It is also probably one of the main reasons for SWAPO to put less effort into petitioning and resistance, and to turn the independence struggle into an armed conflict.

 The Old Location uprising is the reason for the declaration of December 10, Human Rights Day, as a Namibian national holiday.